-Categories >> You’ll need to choose a primary category that represents what type of business you are.
+Choose a primary category that represents what type of business you are.
 This helps Google list your business appropriately and gives you access to category-specific features.
-Hotel listings, for example, can add class-ratings and amenities to their entries.
-In addition to one primary category, you can choose up to nine others if appropriate for your business.
+Hotel listings, for example, can add class-ratings, amenities, highlights, sustainability practices, and more to their entries—there are a lot of attributes to choose from (be sure to complete all that apply)!

-Listings with photos experience 35% more clicks through to their website.
+Listings with photos have 35 percent greater click-throughs to their website.
 So, don’t skip this step.
-Upload as many professionally shot photos that you need to tell your property’s story and inspire prospective guests, and boost your SEO (use the alt text!).
+Upload professionally shot photos to tell your property’s story, inspire prospective guests, and boost your SEO (use the alt text!).
 Within the bunch, you can identify a cover photo.
 However, this doesn’t always guarantee that it will appear first.
 Others can add photos to your business as well, but you can contact Google and request to have them removed if necessary.
 Click here for Google’s full photo and video guidelines.

-Reviews >> Google is always encouraging customers to leave reviews after visiting a business.
-It has turned the online juggernaut into the #1 review site in the world, and those reviews are included in your Google My Business listing.
+Google always encourages customers to leave reviews after visiting a business.
+It has turned the online juggernaut into the #1 review site in the world, and those reviews are included in your listing.
 That’s a good thing because user feedback is significantly more trusted than traditional marketing.
-So make sure you are responding to these reviews as part of your reputation management strategy.

-Optimization >> Google My Business includes an analytics feature (called Insights) that allows you to understand how people are interacting with your listing.
-You can use it, for example, to determine how people are finding your listing, how many times they view it, and how often people ask for directions to your property.
+Google Business Profile includes an analytics feature called Insights that enables you to understand how people interact with your listing.
+You can use it, for example, to determine how people find your listing, how many times they view it, and how often they ask for directions to your property.
 It can also summarize viewers by gender, age, and nationality, allowing you to narrow down your marketing target audience.

 Your Google Business Profile is a powerful marketing tool.
 Claim and actively manage your listing to bring more guests through your doors.